-In the sense of 6 p.
-1 letter f) of the Regulation, the merchant may, after delivery of the ordered goods or services to the buyer, on the basis of a legitimate interest, process the buyer’s personal data for direct marketing purposes and send to the buyer’s e-mail address information about new products, discounts and promotions on the goods or services offered.
+In accordance with Art.
+6 p.
+1 letter f) of the Regulation, the Merchant may, after delivery of the ordered goods or services to the Buyer, on the basis of a legitimate interest, process the Buyer’s personal data for direct marketing purposes and send information about new products, discounts, and promotions on the goods or services offered to the Buyer’s e-mail address.